-From 1 April 2017, all new trade mark applications/submissions will need to be carried out by a registered trade mark agent (unless the application/submission is undertaken by the proprietor of the trade mark themselves).
+From 1 April 2017, all new trade mark applications/submissions must be carried out by a registered trade mark agent (unless the application/submission is undertaken by the proprietor of the trade mark themselves).

-Persons authorised to deal with the maintenance of a trade mark registered prior to 1 April 2017 will be able to continue to act in relation to those registrations, even if they are not a registered trade mark agent.
+Persons authorised to deal with the maintenance of a trade mark registered prior to 1 April 2017 are able to continue to act in relation to those registrations, even if they are not a registered trade mark agent.

-Trade mark agents will be registered under The Trade Marks (Register of Trade Mark Agents) Regulations, 2017.
+Trade mark agents are registered under The Trade Marks (Register of Trade Mark Agents) Regulations, 2017.

 A person who wishes to register as a trade mark agent must have a permanent establishment within the Bailiwick of Guernsey and must be a 'qualifying person' under the regulations.

 - An Advocate of the Royal Court of Guernsey